Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 - Make sure to check out these common mistakes when creating Custom Floor Plans.

-- Our optimal file size is less than 4MB, as this contributes to a faster loading time for yourself, your speakers, and your guests when they first enter your event space.
-That being said though, we have had file sizes greater than this, that have not created significant issues, but please keep your file size as small as possible to create the best experience
+- Our maximum file size is 4MB, as this contributes to a faster loading time for yourself, your speakers, and your guests when they first enter your event space.

-- Here are some tips to reducing file size you can keep a note of as you design:
+- Here are some tips for reducing file size you can keep a note of as you design:

 - Lots of elements and small items will contribute to a larger file size and slower load times, so cut back on any unnecessary elements